jonaselgammal/GPry/doc/source/adv_example.rst

 .. note::
     For kernels containing length-scales (i.e. RBF and Matèrn kernel) the bounds can automatically be adjusted according to the size of the prior.
+    For this you need to pass ``"dynamic"`` for the bounds parameter and provide prior bounds to the kernel.

 GP Regressor
 """"""""""""